genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 };
 ```

-#### 5. Categorization layout

-Categorization layout allows you to create more complex forms that can be divided into appropriate categories (for example, personal information and address), which will be in separate tabs.
+Categorization layout enables you to create more complex forms that can be divided into appropriate categories (for example, personal information and address), which will be in separate tabs.

 ```ts
 const categoryUISchema = {